oracle-livelabs/apex/scm-ai-agent/4-run-application/4-add-agent-run-application.md

 In this task, you will launch the application and validate the end-to-end procurement process.
 It begins with a stock shortage, continues through supplier evaluation, and ends with creation of a planned purchase order.

+> **Note:** The agent's responses and screenshots shown are for reference only.
+Response format and wording may differ between sessions, as large language models are non-deterministic by nature.

 1. From the left navigation, select **App Builder**.

     ![Navigate to App Builder from the left navigation](./images/nav-appbuilder.png " ")